 "She seemed stolen so long ago."

-"Amusing the son of Laufey would falter in killing his own father, one he despises."
+"Amusing the son of Laufey would falter in killing him, the one he despises most."

-"I have many I despise, multiple fathers included."
+"I have many I despise, multiple fathers included,” Loki told him, frowning.

 Odin finally turned, peering into him like he was a book with pages to be torn away.
 "Thor knows your violence.
 He knows your desire.
 You will vie for Jotunheim again, and when you do, Asgard will not be behind you."